+Need a custom DIY baby gate for your stairs because you hate the look of the ones in stores?
 As many of you know, we are expecting a little girl this fall!
 Woot woot!
 While the first part of my pregnancy had me constantly worried that something was wrong (2 miscarriages and a stillborn with Trisomy 18 will do that do you), now that I am 27 weeks I am rip-roaring ready to go.
 Nesting has finally hit (sorry bank account) and I am ready to get our house prepped for a newborn again!
-I have a 9 year old and a 6 year old, so my house hasn’t been baby proofed in years.
+I have a 9-year-old and a 6-year-old, so my house hasn't been baby proofed in years.
 So we have a lot of work to do before we welcome a new little one into our home.
 One of my main concerns is our big, long staircase.
 In the entry to our home, we have a long, straight staircase that always worries me for little ones.
 Because we have hard floors, if they were to fall it would be even worse!
 And because the staircase is straight, it is a long fall too.
 So the first thing on our baby proofing to-do list was to come up with a baby gate solution for this area.
 Because we have a post on one side and a wall on the other, it is not very conducive to using a baby gate that relies on pressure, they never seem to work very well at this location.
-And we didn’t want to drill holes into our post.
+And we didn't want to drill holes into our post.
 We also wanted it to look amazing and go with our house.
 So we decided to build our own baby gate!
 And I just love how it turned out!
-So today I am sharing all the details for our Industrial DIY Baby Gate!
+So today I am sharing all the details of how to make an industrial style DIY Baby Gate!

 A big huge thank you to Elmer's for making this post possible.
 All ideas, photographs, text and opinions are mine.

-This project took a little thought and planning but in the end it turned out amazing!
+This custom baby gate project took a little thought and planning but in the end it turned out amazing!

 - Our stairs are really wide, and we didn't want a baby gate to take up a huge portion of our entryway when it was open.